 This is the kind of dangerous nonsense that allows Islam into our culture as if it were just another part of the great American melting pot.
 [At this moment, I can't help but think of just one of the many threats in the Koran, one promising that pots of scalding water will be poured over the heads of Infidels who will suffer in hell for all eternity for not believing Mohammed's lies.
 Ch.
 44: verse 43.]

 These Muslims in name only have been naturally edified by a culture that is completely foreign to the one they came from.
 But they did not consciously decide to reject Islamic values and embrace Western ones.
 The process was implicit - it happened naturally when they were exposed to Western, i.e., pro-life, values.
-They and we fail to realize that a good Muslim, by our standards, is a bad Muslim by Islamic standards.
+They and we fail to realize that a good Muslim, by our standards, is a bad Muslim or a non-Muslim by Islamic standards.
+And that the barbaric jihadists are what passes for heroes in Islam.
 Western Muslims have to appreciate the stark difference between Western values and Islamic values and stop pretending that they’re one and the same.
 It’s simply not true.
-And one of the dangers that this poses for us in our defense against jihad is that objectively good human beings who identify themselves as Muslim give Islam a good face, a good name, one far better than it deserves.
+And one of the dangers that this poses for us in our defense against jihad is that decent human beings who identify themselves as Muslim give Islam a good face, a good name, one far better than it deserves.
 This gives us a false impression of what we’re facing, with just another excuse not to face it.

 © 2008 Bosch Fawstin